uktrade/ords/README.md

 ## What stage is it at?

 Currently, the standard is at v1.0.0, after going through a number of draft iterations.
-Our ploicy can be found at [Version Management Policy]
+Our policy can be found at [Version Management Policy](https://github.com/uktrade/ords/blob/main/VERSIONCONTROLPOLICY.md)
 Changes will be tracked in the [changelog](https://github.com/uktrade/ords/blob/main/CHANGELOG.md).

 ## How was ORDS developed?